 Turtle Talk with Crush (8/10) – Kids interact with Crush from Finding Nemo in a screen-based attraction that mimics a water tank.
 The interactions are all about kids, and the “Living Character” Crush engages with kids excellently (really cool technology).
 We think Turtle Talk is just as enjoyable for adults, as part of the humor goes over kids’ heads, and there are a lot of “kids say the darndest things” type moments in every show.
 Don’t waste FastPass+ on this.

-The Seas with Nemo and Friends (7/10) – A dark ride in The Seas pavilion with the Finding Nemo characters trying to find Nemo.
+The Seas with Nemo and Friends (6.5/10) – A dark ride in The Seas pavilion with the Finding Nemo characters trying to find Nemo.
 A variety of technology is used here, and the coolest scenes are the Angler fish ‘chase’ and the projections of fish into the Living Seas’ aquarium.
 Despite a couple of neat moments, the ride itself is a fairly uninspired CliffNotes version of the film.
 However, it’s a short ride that can be done easily later in the day or with a subsequent FastPass+ selection, so there’s no reason not to do it.
-Don’t bother with FastPass+ for it–do it whenever with minimal waits.

 Mission: Space (7/10) – Simulator thrill-ride that sends guests crashing on Mars.
 There are two versions: green (less intense/no spinning) or orange (more intense/spinning).
 This might be the least popular of all Disney’s thrill rides, but the orange version is pretty fun, if you can stomach it.
 The green version was recently redone as an orbit of earth, and is marginally better than it was before, but still a subpar experience.
 The story itself isn’t compelling enough to put up with the green version–the thrills here are about the only draw.
 You probably will not need FastPass+ for this except during peak season.

 The 360-degree approach also adds repeat-ability to the attraction, since you can’t possibly see it all in one viewing.
 Reflections of China won’t be a favorite pick among families with small children, but mature adults should really enjoy it.
 (Note: Reflections of China will be updated with a new film at some point in 2020.)